Skip to main content

 Curriculum Vitae (CV)

-The questions he addresses in his research include: What are investors’ wants and how can we help investors balance them?
-What are investors’ cognitive and emotional shortcuts and how can we help them overcome cognitive and emotional errors?
-How are wants, shortcuts and errors reflected in choices of saving, spending, and portfolio construction?
+The questions he addresses in his research include: How is life well-being different from financial well-being and how can we help people enhance both?
+What are investors’ wants and how can we help investors balance them?
+What are investors’ cognitive and emotional shortcuts and how can we help them overcome errors?
+How are wants, shortcuts, and errors reflected in choices of saving, spending, and portfolio construction?
 How are they reflected in asset pricing and market efficiency?

 Meir’s research has been published in the Journal of Finance, the Journal of Financial Economics, the Review of Financial Studies, the Journal of Financial and Quantitative Analysis, the Financial Analysts Journal, the Journal of Portfolio Management, and many other journals.
 The research has been supported by the National Science Foundation, the CFA Institute Research Foundation, and the Investment Management Consultants Association (IMCA).